pengzell/pengzell.github.io/_pages/inprogress.md

 permalink: /inprogress/
 ---

-Currently, my main line of research is my 2025--2030 [ERC starting grant](https://perengzell.com/mamo/), with a first publication out in [*American Journal of Sociology*](https://doi.org/10.1086/736993) and more underway.
+My main line of research right now is my 2025--2030 [ERC starting grant](https://perengzell.com/mamo/), with a first publication out in [*American Journal of Sociology*](https://doi.org/10.1086/736993) and more underway.

 Other projects I'm working on include: